Hausa language: Traditional dialects

 Eastern Hausa dialects include Dauranci in Daura, Kananci in Kano, Bausanci in Bauchi, Gudduranci in Katagum Misau and part of Borno, and Hadejanci in Hadejiya.

 Western Hausa dialects include Sakkwatanci in Sokoto, Katsinanci in Katsina, Arewanci in Gobir, Adar, Kebbi, and Zanhwaranci in Zamfara, and Kurhwayanci in Kurfey in Niger.
 Katsina is transitional between Eastern and Western dialects.
 Sokoto is used in a variety of classical Hausa literature, and is often known as Classical Hausa.

 Northern Hausa dialects include Arewa (meaning 'North') and Arewaci.

 Zazzaganci in Zazzau is the major Southern dialect.

-The Daura (Dauranchi) and Kano (Kananci) dialect are the standard.
+The Daura (Dauranchi) and Kano (Kananci) dialects are the standard.
 The BBC, Deutsche Welle, Radio France Internationale and Voice of America offer Hausa services on their international news web sites using Dauranci and Kananci.
 In recent language development Zazzaganci took over the innovation of writing and speaking the current Hausa language use.

 Northernmost dialects and loss of tonality

 The western to eastern Hausa dialects of Kurhwayanci, Damagaram and Adarawa, represent the traditional northernmost limit of native Hausa communities.
 These are spoken in the northernmost sahel and mid-Saharan regions in west and central Niger in the Tillaberi, Tahoua, Dosso, Maradi, Agadez and Zinder regions.
 While mutually comprehensible with other dialects (especially Sakkwatanci, and to a lesser extent Gaananci), the northernmost dialects have slight grammatical and lexical differences owing to frequent contact with the Zarma, Fula, and Tuareg groups and cultural changes owing to the geographical differences between the grassland and desert zones.
 These dialects also have the quality of bordering on non-tonal pitch accent dialects.

 This link between non-tonality and geographic location is not limited to Hausa alone, but is exhibited in other northern dialects of neighbouring languages; example includes differences within the Songhay language (between the non-tonal northernmost dialects of Koyra Chiini in Timbuktu and Koyraboro Senni in Gao; and the tonal southern Zarma dialect, spoken from western Niger to northern Ghana), and within the Soninke language (between the non-tonal northernmost dialects of Imraguen and Nemadi spoken in east-central Mauritania; and the tonal southern dialects of Senegal, Mali and the Sahel).